HuKKu-ec/real-chat/README.md

 # REAL-CHAT
-## You cav view video recording of the working project
+## You can view video recording of the working project

 https://user-images.githubusercontent.com/70440965/200126197-076e56bb-96aa-48a9-9890-daf46f27ced4.mp4